Chainge (CHNG) Market Cap Hits $3.18 Million

 Buying and Selling Chainge

-It is usually not presently possible to buy alternative cryptocurrencies such as Chainge directly using US dollars.
-Investors seeking to trade Chainge should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Chainge using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Chainge directly using US dollars.
+Investors seeking to acquire Chainge should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Chainge using one of the aforementioned exchanges.

 Receive News & Updates for Chainge Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chainge and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.